 TIP: If it’s going to take me too long to make a smoothie everyday, I’m less likely to make one.
 So I’ve made sure that I keep everything together to make it easier on myself and I can whip it up in a few minutes, instead of running around the kitchen gathering everything and then having to put it all back.
 I store my Ninja in the cabinet that is right next to the freezer, along with all of my smoothie additives (flax seeds, chia seeds, beet powder, matcha powder, etc.).
 Everything is nearby and in one spot!

 I love that I can take it on the go, and since I’m always busy doing something, it’s a quick meal that doesn’t require me to sit and eat!

-I highly recommend LadyBoss’s LEAN powder shake mix.
-I mentioned it in the Oatmeal Breakfast Cookies recipe because I use it to make nutritional cookies.
+I highly recommend LadyBoss’s LEAN powder shake mix. **Click the link above to use my affiliate link 🙂 I mentioned it in the Oatmeal Breakfast Cookies recipe because I use it to make nutritional cookies.
 It gives such an additional delicious vanilla cake flavor to all my smoothies, and it contains enzymes, probiotics and a ton of vitamins.